 What Are Mortgage Payments?

 What is a mortgage payment?
-Mortgage payments are the payments you make on the long-term loan that enables you to buy your home.
+Mortgage payments are the payments you make on a long-term loan that enables you to buy your home.

 Almost everyone who owns a home has a mortgage and makes mortgage payments.
 Homeowners typically make these payments monthly, over a fixed period of years.
-Some standard options include 15-, 20- and 30-year mortgages.
+Some standard options include 15-year and 30-year mortgages.

 What are the advantages of spreading out mortgage payments across more or fewer years?
 Each approach comes with pros and cons:

-- Shorter mortgages: Shorter mortgages tend to have lower interest rates.
-They are appealing to some homeowners because they allow the homeowner to pay less interest overall.
+- Shorter mortgages: Shorter mortgages tend to have lower interest rates and allow the homeowner to pay less interest overall.
 The tradeoff is that because the schedule becomes more compressed, these mortgages require higher monthly payments.
-So homeowners must be reasonably confident they can make significant payments each month without falling behind.

 Benefits of Making Regular Mortgage Payments

 Paying down your mortgage provides you with a couple of different benefits.
 One is that it reduces the amount of debt you have.
 As you slowly, steadily make payments, you decrease your debt burden.
 You increase your debt-to-income ratio, making yourself a more attractive borrower if you decide to take out new loans.
 You also get a little closer to having your home paid off and having a bit more cash to spend each month.